The Guided Highlights Trip

 - Explore koala habitat and forests, rugged capes, and The Twelve Apostles

 - Great base accommodation in Apollo Bay and Port Campbell

-- Discover the maritime history of the area at Cape Otway Lighthouse and shipwrecks
+- Discover the maritime history of the area at Cape Otway Lightstation and shipwrecks

 An early morning 7.15 am pick up from the Melbourne Arts Centre on St Kilda Road today.
-We will drive to Lorne and follow the spectacular Great Ocean Road to Apollo Bay before our lunch spot at Maits Rest, a perfect lunch spot surrounded by an ancient rainforest with giant Myrtle Beech trees at your feet.
+We will drive to Lorne and follow the spectacular Great Ocean Road to Apollo Bay before our lunch spot at Blanket Bay looking out over the ocean.

 Walking distance: 11km (4-5hrs)

 After a hearty breakfast we will get a chance to explore the grounds, including the lighthouse and gain an insight into the Lightstation’s history, and hear some fascinating stories that make the Cape and Otway Ranges unique.

 Built in 1848, it is Australia’s oldest continuously operating lighthouse and marks the entrance to Bass Strait.